API-App/APII/README.md

 * Show list of APIs
   * Sorted alphabetically and by category
-* Sort APIs by cateagory
+* Sort APIs by category
 * Detail view for APIs
 * Search bar
   * Search in APIs
-  * Search in catagories
+  * Search in categories
+* Help page

 **Optional Nice-to-have Stories**

-* Sharing APIs
+* Get Random API
 * Applying filters for the API
   * HTTPS filter
   * OAuth filter